 The promising Present and Future

 Around the year 2010, with internet speed and usage gaining stride, we saw the emergence of ‘killer apps’ from tech giants such as Microsoft and Google.
-When these companies deliver services in a way that is reliable and easy to consume, the knock-on effect to the industry as a whole is a wider general acceptance of online services.
+When these companies deliver services in a way that is reliable and easy to consume, the knock-on effect on the industry as a whole is a wider general acceptance of online services.

 Cloud based storage systems are also predicted to grow bigger and become a lot cheaper.
 Cisco predicts that global storage capacity will increase from 600EB to 1.1ZB in 2018, that’s almost twice the available storage of 2017.

 Cloud is the backbone of IoT as well.
 Cloud Computing allows a range of devices to maintain connectivity and communicate with each other.
 With increase market use of IoT based systems, cloud solutions will become more feasible and easily available for general uses.